 The Reading Hut®

-Whether screening 3-year-olds for dyslexia before they start learning about 'letters and sounds', using our unique 'Phonemies' (speech sound characters that make English phonemes 'visible' conceptually), or helping children connect spoken and written words in a language that is not their first, my priority is that every child is having fun!
+Whether screening 3-year-olds for dyslexia before they start learning about 'letters and sounds', using our unique 'Phonemies' (speech sound characters that make English phonemes 'visible' conceptually), or helping children connect spoken and written words in a language that is not their first, our priority is that every child is having fun!
 We MUST personalise learning to speak, read, and spell in English for all.

 My forthcoming book will outline a roadmap to immunising all children globally against illiteracy—not just why this matters, but how to do it.
 Thank you to all the wonderful people who have helped me on this difficult journey.
 Illiteracy actually benefits many ...